 When it comes to safety, there are no shortcuts.
-Our course has been continually refined to ensure it is highly interactive and meets the needs of all industries.
+Our health and safety representative training course has been continually refined to ensure it is highly interactive and meets the needs of all industries.
 As a result of our commitment to quality we are now recognised as one of the benchmark providers of this training in WA, with courses scheduled most weeks.

 Who should do this training?

 This introductory Health and Safety Representative training course has been developed for newly elected safety and health representatives who have not previously attended approved safety and health representative’s training.

 This course is accredited by the Western Australian Commission for Occupational Safety and Health in accordance with the Occupational Safety and Health Act (WA) 1984 and the Mines Safety and Inspection Act (WA) 1994.
 Participants who successfully complete this course will receive a Certificate of Attendance.

 The workshop duration is 5 days.
 This timeframe is mandated by Worksafe WA and cannot be modified.

 The cost of our Health and Safety Representative training course is $900 per person.

 The price is for our public workshops in our Perth office.
 Special rates can be negotiated for programs conducted by Training Services Australia on behalf of our clients, exclusively for their personnel.